 - We have obtained reports of SQL Server outperforming HANA.

-- We analyze is the hardware specification differences that lie beneath SQL Server versus HANA.
+- We analyze the hardware specification differences that lie beneath SQL Server versus HANA.

-In the field reports of SQL Server’s performance versus HANA, a number of customers have been surprised that HANA does not seem to outperform SQL Server for performing similar tasks.
+In the field reports of SQL Server’s performance versus HANA, several customers have been surprised that HANA does not seem to outperform SQL Server for performing similar tasks.
 But one item is often left out in the conversation in performance comparison.

 The Hardware Used by SQL Server Versus HANA